The most common comment on the ‘Warming Stripes’ visualisations is: ‘what happened before 1850’?

-Continue reading 2019 years
+Continue reading Climate indicators

 In December 2019, the average temperature across Australia was about 2°C above what would be expected for the present-day, which is another 1.5°C above temperatures that were normal for December before humans started warming the climate.
 These extreme temperatures have contributed to the catastrophic bushfires which have devastated large areas.